cybertraining-dsc/su21-reu-361/project/index.md

 ## 4. Implementation

 Initially, this project was meant to scrape prices using the BeautifulSoup Python module; however, slight changes in a financial page's website caused the code to break.
-Alternatively, Kaggle offered historical data sets of cryptocurrency, but they were not up to date.
+Alternatively, Kaggle offered historical datasets of cryptocurrency, but they were not up to date.
 Thus, the final method of retrieving data is from Yahoo Finance through the yfinance Python module, which returns the coins' price from the day to its inception to the present day.

 The code is inspired from Towards Data Science articles by Serafeim Loukas[^7] and Viraf[^11], who explore using LSTM to predict stock timeseries.
 This program contains adjustments and changes to their code so that cryptocurrency is analyzed instead.
 This project opts to use LSTM (long short-term memory) to predict the price because it has a memory capacity, which is ideal for a timeseries data set analysis such as cryptocurrency price over time.
 LSTM can remember historical patterns and use them to inform further predictions; it can also selectively choose which datapoints to use and which to disregard for the model[^8].
 For example, this experiment's code isolates only the close values to predict them and nothing else.